Patterson-Sullivan theory for Anosov subgroups: Hausdorff density

 To apply this theorem to our case, we need an appropriate setup.
-In Section \ref{sec:hypmorse}, we proved that the orbit $Z = \G x$ is a Gromov hyperbolic space with respect to the Finsler metric (cf. Corollary \ref{cor:hypano}) and it is also proper.
+In Section \ref{sec:hypmorse}, we proved that the orbit $Z = \G x$ is a Gromov hyperbolic space with respect to the Finsler metric $\df$ (cf. Corollary \ref{cor:hypano}) and it is also proper.
 But $Z$ fails to be geodesic.
 This problem can be remedied by taking a uniform neighborhood $Y$ of $Z$ in $X$ such that $Z$ is quasiconvex in $Y$, and then putting the intrinsic path-metric $d$ on $Y$ induced by $\df$ (this requires positivity of $\df$), and finally by completing $Y$ in this metric.
 Then $(Y,d)$ is proper, geodesic and Gromov hyperbolic.
 Moreover, $(Y,d)$ and the isometrically embedded $(Z,\df)$ are Hausdorff-close and, in particular, $(Y,d)$ is quasiisometric to $(Z,\df)$ by a $(1,A)$-quasiisometry.
-This implies that there is a bi-Lipschitz homeomorphism from $\vb Y$ (equipped with the metric $\dg{\e}$ defined by $\dg{\e}(\xi_1,\xi_2) = \dg{}(\xi_1,\xi_2)^\e$ where $\dg{}$ is a Gromov metric on $\vb Y$) to $(\LT, \dg{x,\e})$.
+This implies that there is a bilipschitz homeomorphism from $\vb Y$ (equipped with the metric $D^\e$ defined by $D^{\e}(\xi_1,\xi_2) = D(\xi_1,\xi_2)^\e$ where $D$ is a Gromov metric on $\vb Y$) to $(\LT, \dg{\e}_x)$.
 Note that the action $\G \acts (Y,d)$ satisfies all the properties needed to apply Theorem \ref{thm:coor}.
 Therefore, by this theorem the $\dF/\e$-dimensional Hausdorff measure on $\vb Y$ (and, consequently, also on $\LT$) is finite and non-null.

 In the general case where the positivity of $\df$ is unknown, the above argument still works after some modifications.
 Let us go back to our construction in the above paragraph.
-Let $Y$ be a uniform Riemannian neighborhood of $Z$ in which $Z$ is Finsler quasiconvex.
-Define a new $\G$-invariant metric $\bar\df$ on $Y$ by
+Let $Y$ be a uniform Riemannian neighborhood of $Z$ in which $Z$ is quasiconvex w.r.t. $\df$.
+Define a new $\G$-invariant metric ${\bar d}_{\tb}$ on $Y$ by

 where $\ve>0$ is some number that is strictly lesser than $L^{-1}$ given in (\ref{eqn:metricRF}).
-Note that for $y,z\in Z$, if $\df(y,z)$ is sufficiently large, then $\bar\df(y,z) = \df(y,z)$.
+Note that for $y,z\in Z$, if $\df(y,z)$ is sufficiently large, then ${\bar d}_{\tb}(y,z) = \df(y,z)$.
 Moreover, for a given $\i$-invariant compact subset $\Theta\subset \ost(\tmod)$ and a possibly smaller $\ve$ (depending on the choice of $\Theta$), any $\Theta$-Finsler geodesic (see Definition \ref{defn:fg}) connecting these two points remains a geodesic in this new metric.
-In other words, $Z$ remains quasiconvex in $Y$ with respect to $\bar\df$.
+In other words, $Z$ remains quasiconvex in $Y$ with respect to ${\bar d}_{\tb}$.